eniac/faas/README.md

 Our scripts launch a compute cluster on Amazon EC2 and run the [CADO-NFS](http://cado-nfs.gforge.inria.fr/) and [Msieve](http://sourceforge.net/projects/msieve/) implementations of the number field sieve factoring algorithm, with some improvements to parallelization.
 For more information about the project, see [the project webpage](https://seclab.upenn.edu/projects/faas/) and [our paper](https://seclab.upenn.edu/projects/faas/faas.pdf).

-The tool was built using the AWS region 'us-east'.
-Run in any other region at your own risk.
+The tool was built using the AWS region 'us-east' and currently has many hard-coded settings for this region.

 # Quick Start Guide
 This section shows you how to quickly get set up to factor.
 For a more detailed documentation, see docs/GUIDE.md.